 - Call or text someone

-- Read a book (a physical one, not on your phone)
+- Read a physical book

 - Go for a walk